apigee/pivotal-cf-apigee/apigee-cf-service-broker/README.md

 # pre-requisites
 #### Redis service
 Used for data persistence for service broker
-#### User-Provided Service Instance
-Used for Apigee Edge credentials

 # sample cf console usage
 // register service broker